charbonats/microb/README.md

 The [example folder](example) contains a few examples how you can use `microb`.

+## Which problems does this solve ?

+- **No need to learn Dockerfile syntax**: `microb` uses the `pyproject.toml` file to gather the required dependencies and build the container image.
+No need for an additional Dockerfile or a separate build configuration !

+- **No need to install an additional tool**: `microb` is a buildkit frontend.
+It is seamlessly integrated and run by [buildkit](https://docs.docker.com/build/buildkit/).

+- **No need to choose a base image**: `microb` uses the python version defined in the `pyproject.toml` file to find the right base image for you.

+- **Automatically install python project**: `microb` automates the installation of a python package and its dependencies within a container image.

+- **Multi-stage build: smaller image**: `microb` uses the `pyproject.toml` file to gather the required dependencies and install them in the build stage.
+The final image only contains the required runtime dependencies.

+- **Install pip dependencies using SSH easily**: `microb` takes care of adding an [SSH mount](https://docs.docker.com/reference/dockerfile/#run---mounttypessh) to the pip command used to install packages during build.

+- **Install dependencies from third-party index**: `microb` allows you to configure additional one or sevreal pip indices to install dependencies from.
+Build secrets can be used to securely authenticate against the index.

+- **Install apt dependencies easily**: `microb` takes care of adding a [cache mount](https://docs.docker.com/reference/dockerfile/#example-cache-apt-packages) to the apt command used to install packages during build for caching and clean up the `apt` cache if any package is installed in the final image.

 ## Recommendations for using `microb`

 - use `https` in favor of `http` if possible (for registries, for direct `whl` files and for `git`)